ruoyu0088/jupyter_extensions/README.md

 Run python code block in markdown cell and insert the output below it:

 * `Alt-r`: Run the codes in markdown cell

+### bookmark

+Add bookmark to cell, and jump to bookmarked cells quickly.
+Bookmarks are saved in cell's metadata.

+* `Alt-b`: Toggle bookmark for current selected cell
+* `Shfit-←`: Jump to previous bookmark
+* `Shfit-→`: Jump to next bookmark